KDE/digikam-doc/getting_started.rst

 Getting started
 ###############

-An overview to start with digiKam.
+This section give an overview to start with digiKam.

 .. toctree::
    :maxdepth: 2